Recent advances and controversies in neuroscience research.

 - Learning Outcomes

-- To have a clear understanding of the nature of some major new discoveries in neuroscience, the methods used to elucidate them and their wider implications
+- Have a clear understanding of the nature of some major new discoveries in neuroscience, the methods used to elucidate them and their wider implications

-- To develop skill in reading, interpreting and critiquing journal articles reporting neuroscience discoveries
+- Develop skill in reading, interpreting and critiquing journal articles reporting neuroscience discoveries

-- To develop skill in combining information from multiple sources to produce a review of a field of research
+- Develop skill in combining information from multiple sources to produce a review of a field of research

-- To develop skill in communicating scientific ideas in writing and orally
+- Develop skill in communicating scientific ideas in writing and orally

-- To develop skill in data analysis and experimental design
+- Develop skill in data analysis and experimental design